chipsalliance/firrtl-spec/spec.md

 component will have its value automatically sign-extended or zero-extended to the larger bit width.
 Connect statements from a wider ground type component to a narrower ground type component will have its value automatically truncated to fit the smaller bit width.
-The behaviour of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].
+The behavior of connect statements between two circuit components with aggregate types is defined by the connection algorithm in [@sec:the-connection-algorithm].